 When it comes to my hair, I typically stick to the basics: natural (and heatless) beach waves, curls, and an easy messy bun.
-It’s rare that I attempt a new hairstyle, but lately I’ve been completely enamoured with the 90s throwback half-up half-down ponytail hairstyle.
+It’s rare that I attempt a new hairstyle, but lately, I’ve been completely enamoured with this 90s throwback Half Up Ponytail Tutorial.

 Nowadays, I am less squirmy, and rather than protesting against a new hairstyle or having my hair done, I actually really enjoy it – and even pay to have it done.
-Today I am excited to share with you a step-by-step tutorial on my favourite 90s hairstyle: the half-up half-down ponytail!
+Today I am excited to share with you a step-by-step tutorial on my favourite 90s hairstyle: Half Up Ponytail Tutorial!

 Step Two: Take your curling iron or straightener and begin to add some curls to your hair.
 I personally use my straightener to curl my hair, but use whichever you’re most comfortable with.

 Step Three: Separate your hair into two sections – top and bottom.
 You’ll want to take a smaller part for the top, so start around the “widow’s peak” area.
 Pull that section up and brush it all back to create one smooth part of the hair on the top of your head.